NRSA Individual Postdoctoral Fellowships (F32) Program Description and Guidelines

 Length of Support

-NIGMS policy is to provide support for 3 years minus any time that the fellow has already spent in the sponsor's laboratory at the time of the award (Notice File).
-If an applicant has been in the sponsor's laboratory for more than 2 years at the time of submission, the application may not be considered for funding.
-Extenuating circumstances leading to interruptions in research training may be considered for competitive applications.
+NIH policy is to provide up to 3 years of aggregate Kirschstein-NRSA support at the postdoctoral level, including any combination of support from institutional training grants (e.g. T32) and an individual fellowship award.
+Extenuating circumstance leading to interruptions in research training may be considered for competitive applications.
 Potential applicants should consult program staff to discuss their individual situation before submitting an application.

 Fellowship Stipend